assabur/MapReduceProject/README.md

 # Description

-MapReduceProject is a Python project understand a map reduce concept.
+MapReduceProject is a Python project to understand well a map reduce concept. we have 02 mainly files users.txt and calls.txt.
+The purpose is to return the average call duration for each user living in Paris.
+The schematics of the two attached files are:

+users(nom, prenom, tel, dept, ville) calls(de, vers, durée)

+SELECT name, avg(duration)
+FROM calls C, users U
+WHERE C.de= U.tel AND city='Paris'.
+GROUP BY name);

 ## Installation